Anglo-Spanish War (1654–1660): Western Design

 Meanwhile, Cromwell had already launched the Western Design against Spain's colonies in the Spanish West Indies.
 The fleet left Portsmouth in late December 1654 and arrived in the West Indies in January.
 In May 1655, an English amphibious expedition led by General at Sea William Penn, father of the founder of Pennsylvania, and General Robert Venables invaded Spanish territory in the West Indies with the objective of capturing Hispaniola.
-It was one of the strongest ever to sail from England, with some 3,000 marines under the command of General Robert Venables, further reinforced in Barbados, Montserrat, St. Kitts and Nevis.
+It was one of the strongest ever to sail from England, with some 3,000 marines under the command of General Robert Venables, further reinforced in Barbados, Montserrat, and St. Kitts and Nevis.

 Although Cromwell had previously been interested in the possible acquisition of Hispaniola island, the expedition's commanders were given the freedom to determine their own priorities in the circumstances they faced on arrival.
 Several options were considered, including a landing on the coast of Guatemala or on Cuba.
 Both were discounted, as Penn and Venables decided to attempt to repeat Drake's attack on Santo Domingo on Hispaniola.
 However, the 1655 Siege of Santo Domingo failed because the Spanish had improved their defences in the face of Dutch attacks earlier in the century.
 Cromwell, on the other hand, saw the Hispaniola defeat as God's judgement.
 Despite various subsequent successes, the defeat made the whole operation against the Spanish West Indies a general failure.
 Venables and Penn were imprisoned therefore in the Tower of London on their arrival on England.